norhuerta/data-analyst-norahuerta/README.md

    - Set up monitoring with **AWS CloudWatch** to track the operational health of the platform, including metrics like CPU usage, costs, and performance​.
    - Use **AWS CloudTrail** to monitor user activity and ensure that sensitive data remains secure​.

+## Tools and Technologies
+1. **Amazon S3 (Simple Storage Service)**
+   - Used for storing raw, processed, and curated datasets.
+S3 was essential for organizing data in different zones (Landing, Raw, Curated) to manage the various stages of the ETL pipeline.
+2. **AWS Gue**
+   - AWS Glue was employed for **ETL (Extract, Transform, Load)** processes.
+It enabled automation of data cleaning, transformation, and schema modifications, especially through its visual interface and DataBrew
+3. **AWS Glue DataBrew**
+   - Used to clean, normalize, and structure datasets without writing code.
+It allowed the detection of PII (Personally Identifiable Information) and evaluation of data quality.
+4. **Amazon Athena**
+   - Enabled running **SQL queries** on data stored in S3, facilitating data analysis on large datasets.
+Athena was used to manipulate and analyze processed call center data​
+5. **AWS CloudWatch**
+   - Monitored AWS resources and applications, including alarms for billing, resource usage, and system health.
+CloudWatch was also used for real-time tracking of the performance and efficiency of the DAP.
+6. **AWS CloudTrail**
+   _ Tracked and logged **API calls** and user activity across AWS resources.
+It was critical for ensuring compliance, detecting unauthorized access, and auditing user actions.
+7. **AWS Key Management Services (KMS)**
+   - Provided encryption services to ensure that sensitive data was secured at rest and in transit.
+KMS was used for managing encryption keys and ensuring that data stored in S3 was encrypted.
+8. **AWS Identity and Access Management (IAM)**
+   - Managed access to AWS resources, ensuring that only authorized users and processes could interact with sensitive datasets.
+IAM helped enforce the principle of least privilege.
+9. **AWS EC2 (Elastic compute Cloud)**
+   - Deployed virtual machines (instances) to host applications and facilitate the sharing of reports.
+EC2 provided scalable compute resources for the DAP.